sarahdayan/frontstuff/_posts/2018-06-25-how-i-dropped-250-kb-of-dead-css-weight-with-purgecss.md

 date:   2018-06-25 08:00:00 +0200
 ---

 I'm [a big advocate for utility-first CSS]({% post_url 2018-01-15-in-defense-of-utility-first-css %}).
-After trying several methods over the years, it's what I found to be **the best, most maintainable and most scalable way of writing CSS to this day**.
+After trying several methods over the years, it's what I found to be **the best, most maintainable and scalable way of writing CSS to this day**.

-When my coworker [Clément Denoix][github:clemfromspace] and I built [api-search.io][api-search], I thus decided to use [Tailwind CSS][tailwindcss] to style it: a theme-agnostic, fully customizable utility-first library.
+When my coworker [Clément Denoix][github:clemfromspace] and I built [api-search.io][api-search], I decided to use [Tailwind CSS][tailwindcss] to style it: a theme-agnostic, fully customizable utility-first library.

 ![Tailwind CSS](assets/2018-06-25/tailwind-css.png)

 The whole point of a library is to give you access to a broad set of tools to use at will.
-The problem is, since you usually only use a subset of it, **you end up with a lot of unused CSS rules in your final build**.
+The problem is, since you usually use only a subset of it, **you end up with a lot of unused CSS rules in your final build**.

 In my case, not only did I load the entire Tailwind CSS library, but I also added several variants to some modules.
-That ended up making the final, built and minified CSS file weight **259 KB** (before GZip).
+That ended up making the final minified CSS file weight **259 KB** (before GZip).
 That's quite heavy when you consider the website is a simple single-page app with a minimal design.

 You don't want to load each utility by hand when you need it.
 That would be a long and cumbersome task.
-A better scenario is to have everything at your disposal during development, and **automatically remove what you didn't use during the build step**.
+A better scenario is to have everything at your disposal during development and **automatically remove what you didn't use during the build step**.

 In JavaScript, we call it [tree-shaking][mdn:tree-shaking].
 Now, thanks to [PurgeCSS][purgecss], **you can do the same with your CSS codebase**.

-## Splitting my CSS

 PurgeCSS analyzes your content files and your CSS, then matches the selectors together.
 If it doesn't find any occurrence of a selector in the content, it removes it from the CSS file.

-For that reason, **using PurgeCSS on my entire CSS codebase wouldn't work**.
+That's the idea behind PurgeCSS, and for the most part, this can work out of the box.
+However, there are some areas in any website that may require some more thinking before letting PurgeCSS do its magic.

+## Splitting my CSS

-The project contains three kinds of CSS:
+The project contains three main CSS files:

 - A CSS reset called [normalize.css][github:normalize.css], included in Tailwind CSS.
 - [Tailwind CSS][tailwindcss], the most substantial part of my CSS codebase.
 - Some custom CSS, mostly for styling the [InstantSearch][algolia:react-instantsearch] components to which I couldn't add classes.

-The tool can't detect I need to keep selectors such as `.ais-Highlight`, **because the components that use it only show up in the DOM at runtime**.
+PurgeCSS can't detect that I need to keep selectors such as `.ais-Highlight`, **because the components that use it only show up in the DOM at runtime**.
 Same goes with `normalize.css`: I'm relying on it to reset browser styles, but many of the related components will never be matched because they're generated in JavaScript.

-In the case of classes starting with `.ais-`, we can sort it out with [whitelisting](#whitelisting-runtime-classes).
-Now when it comes to reset styles, selectors are a bit trickier to track down.
+In the case of classes starting with `.ais-`, we can sort them out with [whitelisting](#whitelisting-runtime-classes).
+But when it comes to reset styles, selectors are a bit trickier to track down.
 Plus, the size of `normalize.css` is pretty insignificant and isn't bound to change, so in this case, I decided to ignore the file altogether.
 Consequently, **I had to split styles before running PurgeCSS**.

 My initial CSS configuration looked like this: